 The peek at the aspect of the creation of the supernatural in the Helena Hawthorn series can be seen in Cherished (Spin-off novella).
 In that particular side story, you meet one of the real goddesses of the night, Nyx (Greek mythology).
 She gifts Perri and Hans abilities but at a cost.
 After all, what god would give something for free?

 Before Arthemis was created, warlocks and sirens got out of control.
 They wanted more power.
-So, they tricked and bound most of the gods with curses, turning them into servants who couldn’t remember their true identity.
-Each deity was bound to a clan leader who passes the contract and control to the next generation of the creatures they now think of as demonic servants.
+So, they tricked and bound most of the true gods with curses, turning them into servants who couldn’t remember their true identity.
+Each deity was bound to a clan leader who passed the contract and control to the next generation of the creatures they now think of as demonic servants.
 Even the oldest of the warlocks no longer remember that these beings are the True Gods of the realms.

 True Gods: the primordial deities who have been cursed or forced into servitude by powerful magic users.
 Many of them had forgotten who they were because their mental state had to be broken to turn them into a perfect weapon used for protection or war.